Nancy00001234/cs61a-projects/maps/README.md

 ```
 (If you are using Windows, please type in "Python" instead of "Python3".)
         <br>
-For instance, the following command visualizes all restaurants and their predicted ratings for the user who likes_expensive restaurants:
+For instance, the following command visualizes all restaurants and their predicted ratings for the user who `likes_expensive` restaurants:
 ```
 $ python3 recommend.py -u likes_expensive -k 3 -p
 ```
 .<img src="https://user-images.githubusercontent.com/104662491/207767148-e7782f91-4d03-4095-ad4a-4c2a0d90cfd5.png" width="600" height="500" />
 The predicted rating of the closest restaurant would be displayed by placing your mouse over the corresponding region.

-Sandwich restaurants can be selected out:
+Sandwich restaurants can be filtered out specfically:
 ```
 $ python3 recommend.py -u likes_expensive -k 3 -p -q Sandwiches
 ```